 New Hope for Cambodian Children adopts a multi-disciplinary approach for our work with HIV-infected children.

-NHCC also provides total support for another forty five children in the New Hope Houses program.
+NHCC also provides total support for another 20 children in the New Hope Houses program.
 They are attending university or vocational school.
 NHCC pays their tuition and covers housing, food, medical, transportation and support staff costs.

 New Hope for Cambodian Children collaborates with the Royal Government of the Kingdom of Cambodia and non-governmental organizations to assist Cambodian children and their affected families living with HIV/AIDS.